Change of Location ("Relocation")

 An authorized representative of the direct owner of the pharmacy must submit the following no later than 30 days before the proposed opening date of the new location:

-- PODSA Form 8F: Application for Change of Location;
+- PODSA Form 8F: Application for Change of Location and applicable fees;

 - A copy of the pharmacy’s business licence issued to the new location*; and